Plant DetailShow Menu

 Description

 Plant in the full sun in acidic well-drained soil though it tolerates a wide range of soil types, from moist to dry, including clay.
-The shrub can be pruned to manage its size and it tolerates drought, shade, air pollution, poor soils, and clay soils and is easy to transplant.
+The shrub can be pruned to manage its size, and it tolerates drought, shade, air pollution, poor soils, and clay soils and is easy to transplant.
 It may not thrive in areas with high heat and humidity (USDA zones 8 and 9).
 The species is dioecious (meaning individual flowers are either male or female, but only one sex is to be found on any one plant, thus both male and female plants must be grown if seed is required).
 It is pollinated by bees and is not self-fertile.

-Generally pest free.
-Potential insect include holly leaf miner, spider mites, whitefly, and scale.
+Insects, Diseases, and Other Plant Problems: Generally pest free.
+Potential insect pests include holly leaf miner, spider mites, whitefly, and scale.
 Potential diseases include leaf spot, leaf rot, tar spot, and powdery mildew.
 Plants are also susceptible to leaf drop, leaf scorch and chlorosis (yellowing of leaves in high pH soils).

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.